 The logos are an excellent example of the way that an image can provide a more effective means of communication information than words, especially under circumstances with limited space such as a research poster.
 The poster makes great use of graphics to communicate research data, pinpoint the location of research on a map, illustrate the environmental setting, and capture a moment in the research process.
 Images are a great way to break up text so that it does not overwhelm the viewer.

-It does not matter which program you use to produce your paper, provided you can save the image as a jpg or pdf.
-Powerpoint, Microsoft Publisher and Prezi are simple and powerful tools to use.
-(Prezi has a bit of a learning curve.)
-Adobe Illustrator and Photoshop can produce amazing posters, yet they are not easy to learn within a short amount of time.
+It does not matter which program you use to produce your paper, provided you can save the image as a jpg.
+Powerpoint, Microsoft Publisher, Canva and Easelly are simple and powerful tools to use.
+Adobe Illustrator, Photoshop and Prezi can produce amazing posters, yet they are not easy to learn within a short amount of time.
 Given the limited amount of time available to produce the poster during a summer term, it might be best to stick with a program you are already familiar with.
 Click on the icon or link below to watch poster-making tutorials.

 Powerpoint (.ppt) is the most widely used presentation software programs in American Colleges and Universities, and if you are taking a face-to-face class, your professor is probably using Powerpoint to present their lectures as a series of slides.
 If you do not have a version of ppt on your computer already, you should be able to find it on any campus computer.
 To create a poster, you will compile all of your information on ONE slide that will serve as your poster.
 When your poster is complete, you must save it as a jpg or pdf using the ‘Save As’ drop down menu.
 Important: always save your poster as a ppt first, so you can go back and revise it.
 If you only save as a jpg or pdf, you will not be able to edit it.
 Click on the Powerpoint icon here to watch a brief tutorial to get started.